 No, it doesn’t.
 If you use your common sense, you’d certainly use that additional $1500 towards your credit card balance since your credit card is charging you a lot more in interest than what you’re earning from your savings account.

-.
+The only cure for your debt problems is savings.
 Debt is just like an epidemic that plagues your financial health.
 If your savings is not strong enough, you won’t be able to put a dent in your debt.
 If you don’t pay any heed to your savings and thrive on credit, you’ll always spend more than you earn.
 Once you stop using credit and moreover, allocate a certain portion of your paychecks to savings, I’m certain that you’ll spend less and as a result, would never be in debt.

-.
+The answer is do both.
 To my best belief, if you are trying to get out of debt once and for all, you should build your savings and at the same time, pay off your debts.
 However, once you frame a substantial amount of savings - say $1,000, you can stop putting more money towards your savings account.
 Take control of your finances now if you really want to improve your financial health.

 Whatever it might be, if you don’t have that financial or mental strength, focusing on resolving one is always better than doing neither.